jotruebl/jotruebl.github.io/_posts/2020-11-10-svr-river-flow.md

 ---
 layout: post
-title: Predicting River Flow with Support Vector Machine Regression
+title: Predicting River Flow with Random Forest Regression Part 1 - Exploratory Data Analysis and Feature Engineering
 subtitle: A case study
 cover-img: /assets/img/path.jpg
 thumbnail-img: /assets/img/thumb.png
 share-img: /assets/img/path.jpg
-tags: [machine learning, support vector machines, regression, sklearn, python]
+tags: [machine learning, random forest, regression, sklearn, python, feature engineering, exploratory data analysis, data visualization, data cleaning, preprocessing, weather, climate]
 ---

-•	Intro
+# Intro
-    o   climate change is enhancing uncertainty and posing new risks to every sector of business o	Climate tech is booming.
+climate change is enhancing uncertainty and posing new risks to every sector of business Climate tech is booming.
 As the effects of climate change become more evident, decision-makers are realizing that virtually every sector will be affected in some way.
-In response to this, machine learning and data science si becoming a crucial tool for addressing many of the problems. o	One example is in agriculture.
-Name some statistics about how agriculture is extremely dependent upon good forecasts and are sensitive to change. o	This post will serve as a brief tutorial on how to use machine learning to predict river flow.
-Specifically, we’ll be using an SVR model.
-Next well introduce support vector regression.
-Then we’ll describe the steps needed for building an SVR model, and how SKLEARN can be utilized to streamline this workflow.
+In response to this, machine learning and data science si becoming a crucial tool for addressing many of the problems.
+One example is in agriculture.
+Name some statistics about how agriculture is extremely dependent upon good forecasts and are sensitive to change.

+This post will serve as a brief tutorial on how to use machine learning to predict river flow.
+Specifically, we’ll be using a random forest model.
+We'll introduce random forests/ Then we’ll describe the steps needed for building an RF model, and how SKLEARN can be utilized to streamline this workflow.
+Finally, we'll analyze our results and use our results to learn about the pros and cons and RFs.
-•	Support Vector Regression Basics o	Optimization problem o	Kernel trick
-        	Hyperparameters of kernels
-    o	Advantages
-•	Necessary steps when developing an SVR model
-    -   Imports
-    First, we need to import the following tools

 ```python
 import scipy
 import numpy as np